Configure Certificate Authentication for Users

 - Save your settings (File > Save Settings).

 You will need to perform the following basic steps on your Secure Shell client computer.
-Reflection for Secure IT Windows client procedures are included here.
-For other clients, refer to the client documentation.
+(Details for configuring Reflection for Secure IT Windows clients are included in parentheses.
+For other clients, refer to the client documentation.)

 - Install the user certificate and associated private key on the client computer.